dreitier/backmon-docs/docs/20-reference/20-backup-definition/10-overview.md

 # Overview

 The backup definition is a YAML file that describes the structure of your backups.
-In it, you provide the information that *cloudmon* needs to collect metric data, purge files, and offer file downloads.
+In it, you provide the information that *backmon* needs to collect metric data, purge files, and offer file downloads.

-*cloudmon* looks for the backup definition file called `backup_definitions.yaml` at the root directory of your disk.
+*backmon* looks for the backup definition file called `backup_definitions.yaml` at the root directory of your disk.
-You can overwrite the file naming in the [cloudmon configuration file](../10-cloudmon-configuration/01-overview.md).
+You can overwrite the file naming in the [backmon configuration file](../10-backmon-configuration/01-overview.md).

 ### Sample `backup_definitions.yaml` file